KarlK90/qmk_firmware/docs/config_options.md

 * `#define SPLIT_USB_TIMEOUT_POLL 10`
   * Poll frequency when detecting master/slave when using `SPLIT_USB_DETECT`

+* `#define FORCED_SYNC_THROTTLE_MS 100`
+  * Deadline for synchronizing data from master to slave when using the QMK-provided split transport.

 * `#define SPLIT_TRANSPORT_MIRROR`
   * Mirrors the master-side matrix on the slave when using the QMK-provided split transport.